matthw/ctf/flare-on_11/ch07/README.md

 ## 7. fullspeed

 - bleed from the eyes
+- use OllyDumpEx to dump the binary once it's all "hydrated"
 - compile some .NET AOT hello world with bouncy castle
 - generate sigs
 - cry